The practicum provides an opportunity for students to address a real-world analytics problem faced by the sponsor corporation or agency.

 2019 Practicum Projects

-We utilized exploratory data analysis collected from the scout data.
+Methods: We utilized exploratory data analysis collected from the Scout data.
 Modeling will utilize various machine learning algorithms including logistic regression, random forests, and XGBoost.

 - The team utilized OSMNX, a python library that represents street maps as a network graph, to break the road grid into discrete segments separated by intersections.

-- Predicted wind values for NOAA weather stations were compared to smoothed road level data for each road segment for which the team had data.
+- Predicted wind values for NOAA weather stations were compared to average road level data for each road segment for which the team had data.

 Title: Optimizing Financial institutions’ Reactions to Changes in Federal Interest Rates